potatoeggy/eifueo/docs/chw3mz.md

     - A **sound** argument is of valid form and has a true premise.
     - An **argument** is a simple statement or disagreement that attempts to reach a conclusion by proving something true with evidence.
 Good arguments are sound, valid, clear, and avoids hasty conclusions.

-**Aristotle** laid the foundations for the principles of formal logic and laid three laws of thought.
+**Aristotle** laid the foundations for the principles of formal logic via the three laws of thought.

  - **Law of identity**: everything is identical with itself.
  - **Law of noncontradiction**: contradictory statements cannot both be true.
  - **Law of excluded middle**: any proposition must either be true or false.

 !!! example
     - Identity: A football is a football.
     - Noncontradiction: If water and oil do not mix, and substance A mixes in water, it must not be oil.
     - Excluded middle: The Nintendo Switch must either be or not be a potato.

 **Deductive** arguments connect a general statement to a more specific statement based on laws, rules, and/or widely accepted principles.